 Important safety information:

-- Acyclovir tablets is not a cure for cold sores and will not prevent the virus from spreading.
+- Acyclovir tablets are not a cure for cold sores and will not prevent the virus from spreading.

 - Acyclovir tablets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using acyclovir tablets while you are pregnant.
-It is not known if acyclovir tablets is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use acyclovir tablets, check with your doctor.
 Discuss any possible risks to your baby.